u-boot/u-boot/tools/buildman/buildman.rst

     For example powerpc-linux-gcc will be noted as a toolchain for 'powerpc' and CROSS_COMPILE will be set to powerpc-linux- when using it.

+'[toolchain-prefix]' section
+    This can be used to provide the full toolchain-prefix for one or more architectures.
+The full CROSS_COMPILE prefix must be provided.
+These typically have a higher priority than matches in the '[toolchain]', due to this prefix.

 '[toolchain-alias]' section
     This converts toolchain architecture names to U-Boot names.
 For example, if an x86 toolchains is called i386-linux-gcc it will not normally be